blookot/kibana-user-profiling/README.md

 ## Introduction
 This tool was made to quickly analyze how users query Kibana (and Elasticsearch) on a 6.8 cluster.
 The result was great! very helpful.

 _Note_: Not tested on other versions than 6.8, specially since Kibana 7.7 that uses async.

+_Note_: Installing the Elastic node APM agent on Kibana can also provide quite great insights out of the box!

 ## Capture traffic
 First, we need to capture traffic.
 Here, we used `packetbeat` installed on the Elasticsearch node queried by Kibana to capture all traffic coming from Kibana to Elasticsearch (not the logs coming from data ingestion).